 Download the workbook below the video before you watch it, so you can take notes.

-Once you complete all 3 videos click the green button below.
+Once you complete all 3 videos and leave your comment below, click the green button.

 I work at a medical center that has a DBT team in their Women’s Health Clinic.
 I am interested in becoming a part of this team and was not sure if DBT was good for me.
 I enjoy learning new skills as well.
 I learned ways to incorporate my Music Therapy skills and DBT skills to make creative interventions.
 I will be able to use these interventions and more with Men and Women Veterans with trauma.
 I will also be looking into being a part of the DBT team at our medical center.
 I enjoyed the format of the course and the interaction with other Music Therapists.
 I also enjoyed the new knowledge that I gained.